41 Tomorrow Today

 Uzza: Allah is unequivocal about fasting during the month of Ramadan, granting only an exception for the believers who are too ill or those fighting in His cause during the holiest month in His calendar.
 Muhammad may not have been aware of the sun not setting above the Arctic Circle and below the Antarctic Circle during their respective summers, had nothing to say on the matter, leaving Islamic scholars to sort it out for themselves.

-Archie: But Allah had to know?
+Bob: But God had to know?

 Uzza: Yes, yes, Allah had to know, but He may have left it to scholars and imams to make other arrangements where necessary while not contravening His decree.